The Ultimate Guide to B2B Blogging

 Especially when looking at the business-to-business world, where products and services often involve a more complex buying process, the value of B2B blogging cannot be overstated.

-Look no further than Zapier, which generates more than 600,000 monthly organic visits to its blog, supported by Google rankings on more than 59,000 keywords.
-All of this helped propel the business forward as they achieved $50 million in annual revenue and three million users within three years.
+Look no further than Zapier, which generates more than 1,900,000 monthly organic visits to its blog, supported by Google rankings on more than 510,000 keywords.
+All of this helped propel the business forward as they grew from a few million dollars to $50 million in annual revenue within five years of launching the blog.

 Want to achieve greater B2B blogging success?
-Read this guide to understand the different levers to pull in order to transform your blog from a collection of posts into a lead generation engine for your business.
+Read this guide to understand the different levers to pull in order to transform your blog from a collection of posts into an effective lead generation platform for your business.

 Define Your Audience